-One Of The Nation’s Leading Lawyers For Consumers And Homeowners
+One of the Nation’s Leading Lawyers for Consumers

 Jonathan spearheaded a series of groundbreaking class actions under the Telephone Consumer Protection Act (“TCPA”) which have transformed the debt collection industry.
 Leading the Lieff Cabraser team, Jonathan developed and implemented the legal strategy responsible for the largest settlements in the history of the TCPA.
-In 2015, Lieff Cabraser and co-counsel achieved final approval for two of the largest settlements in the 25-year history of the TCPA: a $75,455,098.74 settlement with Capital One and several of its vendors (In re Capital One Telephone Consumer Protection Act Litigation, Master Docket No. 1:12-cv-10064 (N.D.
-Ill.)), and a $39,975,000 settlement with HSBC (Wilkins v.
+In 2015, Lieff Cabraser and co-counsel achieved final approval for two of the largest settlements in the 25-year history of the TCPA: a $75.5 million settlement with Capital One and several of its vendors (In re Capital One Telephone Consumer Protection Act Litigation, Master Docket No. 1:12-cv-10064 (N.D.
+Ill.)), and a $39.975 million settlement with HSBC (Wilkins v.
 HSBC Bank Nev., N.A., Case No. 14-cv-190 (N.D.
 Ill.)).
-In 2015 alone, Lieff Cabraser’s settlements in TCPA cases collectively resulted in the recovery by consumers across America of over $130 million.
-By mid-2016, that number had risen to over $200 million.
-More importantly, Jonathan’s work on these cases has put a stop to millions of harassing calls by debt collectors.
-The practice changes secured by Jonathan, his team, and their co-counsel have ended harassing debt collection calls to tens of millions of customers and non-customers at many of the nation’s largest financial services providers.
+To date, Lieff Cabraser’s settlements in TCPA cases collectively have resulted in the recovery by consumers across America of over $380 million.
+More importantly, Jonathan’s work on these cases has put a stop to harassing debt collection and telemarketing calls to tens of millions of customers and non-customers.

-Jonathan currently serves as Court-appointed interim lead counsel in In Re: Navistar Maxxforce Engines Marketing, Sales Practices and Products Liability Litigation, MDL No. 2590 (N.D.
-Ill.).
-He previously served as as Court-appointed lead counsel in In re: Whirlpool Corp.
+Jonathan currently serves as one of three court-appointed Interim Co-Lead Counsel in the Gress v.
+Commonwealth Edison rate inflation class action alleging that a corrupt scheme within the Illinois state government caused millions of Illinois residents to pay dramatically inflated rates for electricity.
+He previously served as court-appointed co-lead counsel in In Re: Navistar Maxxforce Engines Marketing, Sales Practices and Products Liability Litigation, MDL No. 2590 (N.D.
+Ill.); In re: Whirlpool Corp.
 Front-Loading Washer Litig., MDL No. 2001 (N.D.
-Ohio); Court-appointed co-lead counsel in In re: Capital One TCPA Litig., MDL No. 2416 (N.D.
-Ill.); Court-appointed co-lead counsel in In re: Imprelis Herbicide Litig., MDL No. 2281 (E.D.
-Pa.), which resulted in a nationwide settlement of property damage claims in an amount of almost $575 million; and as Court-appointed co-lead counsel in In re: Mercedes-Benz Tele Aid Contract Litig., MDL No. 1914 (D.N.J), where he obtained certification of a nationwide consumer protection litigation class, and twice successfully defended it in the Third Circuit.
+Ohio); In re: Capital One TCPA Litig., MDL No. 2416 (N.D.
+Ill.); In re: Imprelis Herbicide Litig., MDL No. 2281 (E.D.
+Pa.), which resulted in a nationwide settlement of property damage claims in an amount in excess of $600 million; and In re: Mercedes-Benz Tele Aid Contract Litig., MDL No. 1914 (D.N.J), where he obtained certification of a nationwide consumer protection litigation class, and twice successfully defended it in the Third Circuit.

-Together, cases in which Jonathan has played a lead role have resulted in court-approved class action settlements with a combined total recovery for class members exceeding $2.5 billion in cash, plus other relief, such as extended and enhanced warranties.
+Together, cases in which Jonathan has played a lead role have resulted in court-approved class action settlements with a combined total cash paid out to class members exceeding $3.4 billion, plus other relief such as extended and enhanced warranties.